junli7/bloonsSchool/README.md

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/
+i had no idea how to do rendering so i asked ai for help

 /***************************************************************************************
 * Collaboration with a partner.
 Both students must work together and discuss, write,